TechCraft-By-Subrata/first-job-180-days/commitment_contract.md

 ---

-## 📣 Build in Public (Mandatory)
+## 📣 Build in Public (Accountability-Oriented)

+I understand that not all work can be shared publicly.
+Some projects or features may belong to **private or confidential repositories**.

-I commit to building in public by:
+I commit to building in public in **responsible and ethical ways**, which may include:

-* Pushing code regularly to GitHub
-* Writing short weekly progress reflections
+* Sharing **what I built**, without exposing private code
+* Writing summaries of problems solved and approaches taken
-* Sharing learnings, failures, and improvements openly
+* Documenting learnings, trade-offs, and decisions
-* Accepting feedback without ego or defensiveness

-I understand that **visibility creates opportunity**.
+* Creating redacted demos, screenshots, diagrams, or explanations where appropriate
+* Publishing reflections on challenges faced and how they were resolved

+The goal is **not code exposure**, but **proof of work and growth**.

+I acknowledge that:

+* Visibility builds credibility
+* Reflection demonstrates understanding
+* Consistent updates create accountability

+I will maintain a public trail of progress while respecting privacy, security, and ownership boundaries.

 ---